AmynJiwani/ElevatorProject/README.md

-# TEJ2O-Assignment-Elevator
+# ElevatorProject
-This assignment was a summative project for my TEJ20 Computer Engineering course.
+This assignment was my first complex Computer Engineering project.
 The main point of emphasis is a software counterpart corresponding with the construction of a working model elevator.

 Explanation of Circuit Operation